StaysafeUK/CSPAdoptDogCi/README.md

 ## 10. TECHNOLOGIES

 ### Hosting
-Heroku is used for Hosting the Django site and is deployed from Gitpod IDE where the site has been viewed using *python3 manage.py runserver* initiating Gunicorn webserver.
+Heroku is used for Hosting the Django site and is deployed from Gitpod IDE where the site has been viewed rendered throughout this development process using *python3 manage.py runserver* initiating Gunicorn webserver.
 Cloudinary is used for dynamic images through the Cloudinary API.

 ### Languages